stanfordroboticsclub/UDPComms/README.md

 This new verison of the library automatically determines the type of the message and trasmits it along with it, so the subscribers can decode it correctly.
 While faster to prototype with its easy to shoot yourself in the foot if types change unexpectedly.

 ### Get Method
-The preferred way of accessing messages is the `Subsciber.get()` method.
-It is guarantied to be nonblocking so it can be used in places without messing with timing.
+The preferred way of accessing messages is the `Subsciber.get()` method (as opposed to the `recv()` method).
+It is guaranteed to be nonblocking so it can be used in places without messing with timing.
 It checks for any new messages and returns the newest one.

 If the newest message is older then `timeout` seconds it raises the `UDPComms.timeout` exception. **This is an important safety feature!** Make sure to catch the timeout using `try: ... except UDPComms.timeout: ...` and put the robot in a safe configuration (e.g. turn off motors, when the joystick stop sending messages)